Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Conclusions

 \section{Conclusions}

-This paper adopted two novel time-varying Granger causality tests to examine the relationships between public attention to COVID-19 in individualistic vs. collectivistic countries and Bitcoin returns.
-Eight typically individualistic and collectivistic countries that are economically powerful were chosen for analyses.
-It is found that collectivistic countries here present a stronger pattern of causal relationships with Bitcoin returns than individualistic countries.
-The results are consistent with the previous studies (e.g., \cites{Caporale2020, Chen2022}) and add a new angle and insights to the Bitcoin literature on individualism and COVID-19.
+This paper adopted two novel time-varying Granger causality tests to examine the relationships between regional attention to COVID-19 and Bitcoin returns.
+Eight large economies with a individualistic or collectivistic tradition were chosen for analyses.
+Collectivist countries have been found to have stronger causality ties with bitcoin returns than individualistic countries.
+The findings are consistent with earlier studies (e.g., \cites{Caporale2020, Chen2022}).
+The paper adds ideas in a new light to the Bitcoin literature on individualism and COVID-19.